kudou-lbs/PatPat_Backend/README.md

 - Completed the upgrade function

 2022-06-26
-- The index for the database is established and some SQL statements are optimized
+- The index for the database is established
+- Optimized some SQL statements

+2022-06-27
+- Configure and write ElasticSearch

+2022-06-28
+- Integrated the Elasticsearch
+- Test the query function

+2022-06-29
+- The back-end code is deployed on the CVM
+- Deploy mysql and elasticSearch on docker

+2022-06-30
+- Try to integrate alibaba canal's database synchronization scheme
+- Fixed some bugs

+2022-07-01
+- Released the beta version with code synchronization scheme.